ManolisDia/ManolisDia/README.md

 ### What I work with

+- I build mobile apps with Flutter/Dart.

+- On the backend I work with Python, Flask, Flask-SocketIO, and Pydantic everything.

+- For AI and agent orchestration I use LangGraph, OpenAI Realtime API for voice, and OpenRouter for LLM calls.

+- Infrastructure-wise I run Firebase/Firestore, Redis, Taskiq, and ZEGO Cloud.

-Mostly **Flutter/Dart** but I've messed around with most things mobile, React Native, Swift, Kotlin, Python, Java, JavaScript, TypeScript, React — but Flutter's where I live now.
+- I've also touched React Native, Swift, Kotlin, Java, JavaScript, TypeScript, and React.

 Clean Architecture enthusiast.
 Riverpod convert.
 SOLID Principles are god.
 Occasional yeller at Xcode.

 Currently picking up Homelabbing as a hobby.

 ---